15 mins, 2019, documentary

 At age two Georgina Sappier-Richardson was removed from her home and Passamaquoddy community in downeast Maine by child protection services.
 She would never see her parents again.
 Terror and abuse followed over 16 years in four different foster homes.

 Dear Georgina follows this Passamaquoddy elder from Motahkomikuk as she tries to fill in the blurry outlines of her identity.
-Now a grandmother and summer visitor to her home community, Georgina attempts to re-integrate herself into the community she barely knew.
+Now a grandmother Georgina is still attempting to re-integrate herself into the community she barely knew.